AllstaRawR/FILFY/README.md

 # FANTASTICALLY INTEGRATED LOAD-ORDER FOR YOU
 ###### If you would like to see the general contents of the list, it is available at [Load Order Library](https://loadorderlibrary.com/lists/fantastically-integrated-load-order-for-you) for quick viewing without downloading.

-> [!WARNING]
+> [!CAUTION]
-> This modlist will crash very often if you do not set your PageFile!
-If you do not know what this means, be sure to follow the instructions later in this guide!
+> This list primarily uses ESM plugins arranged in a very particular order.
+Adding mods, removing mods or otherwise altering the list yourself is strongly advised against and will not be officially supported.

 ---